Youth Snipe World Championship

-Vieri Lasinio Di Castelvero Trophy is the sailing trophy awarded at the Junior Snipe World Championship.
-The Vieri Lasinio Di Castelvero Trophy is awarded to the winning skipper.
-The Snipe Class National Secretary shall be responsible for safekeeping of the trophy and its delivery with all fees paid, to the site of the next competition.
-The name of the winning skipper & crew names, year, fleet and country shall be engraved at the winner’s expense in uniform engraving.
+The Junior Snipe World Championship' is held every two years in odd numbered years at a sailing club selected by the Board of Governors of the Snipe Class International Racing Association (SCIRA).
+The World Championship is formally recognised by World Sailing.

+Trophies

+Vieri Lasinio Di Castelvero Trophy is the sailing trophy awarded to the winning helm.

+Qualification

-The Junior Snipe World Championship is open to contestants under 22 years old (not having their 22nd birthday during the calendar year the regatta is held) and limited to 10 skippers from any country.
+The event is open to contestants under 22 years old (not having their 22nd birthday during the calendar year the regatta is held) and limited to 10 skippers from any country.
 In addition to the limit of 10 entries per country, the following skippers have automatic bids: